 Lawyers.com allows you to search for and hire an attorney in your local area.
 Search by city and state or by law specialty.

-The U.S. Federal Courts provides online access to federal court records, news, statistics and more.
+The U.S. Federal Courts provide online access to federal court records, news, statistics, and more.

-- Malpractice Investigations – Information on malpractice and negligence investigations.
+- Malpractice Investigations – Article on malpractice and negligence investigations.

 - Public Records Research – If you’re looking for public records related to individuals, try this affordable online service.